Dr Chanèl Rossouw

 Everything is new

-When the coughing finally started, I assumed it was just a cold, but within days I started struggling to do routes that I’d done just a short while before.
-One afternoon, desperate to get back to the routines that kept me healthy, I went for a walk and was shocked to find that as a 33 years-old mountain hiker and biker, I couldn’t manage one residential block without stopping to rest.
+When the coughing finally started, I assumed it was just a cold, but within days I started struggling to do things that I’d done just a short while before.
+One afternoon, desperate to get back to the routines that kept me healthy, I went for a walk and was shocked to find that as a 33 years-old hiker and mountain biker, I couldn’t manage to walk one residential block without stopping to rest.
 It had been nearly three weeks since I’d started coughing and stopped sleeping.
 I hadn’t had any fevers or night sweats.

 The truth at your door